tymyrddin/purple/source/docs/distribution-networks/threat-landscape/attack-surfaces/communications-interception.md

 issued Close A, the system acknowledges, the RTU opens B.

 The field operation now mismatches operator intent.
 The planned switching sequence to isolate a fault gets corrupted en route.
-A device opened when it should close.
-The network configuration no longer matches the switching plan.
-A fused load energises.
-A protection zone isn't isolated.
-A device enters an unsafe state.
+A device opens where a close was commanded, the field no longer matches the switching plan, and a section meant to be isolated stays live while another goes dark.
 The operator detects this through state reports: a switchpoint they commanded to Open still reports Closed.
 But the delay is seconds.
 And if multiple commands are corrupted, the operator might attribute it to RTU malfunction rather than attack.